GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 ### 2022-04-08: Added scalar literal support
 The rationale that "any FOAST node should be lowered to an ITIR iterator expression" has changed to

-> Any non-scalar FOAST Node should be lowered to an ITIR iterator expression, Scalar FOAST nodes should be lowered to an ITIR value expression.
+> Any non-scalar FOAST Node should be lowered to an ITIR iterator expression.
+Scalar FOAST nodes should be lowered to an ITIR value expression.

 #### Consequences